Frontify/fondue/CONTRIBUTING.md

 We utilize [changesets](https://github.com/changesets/changesets) to manage our releases.

-To bump the version of a Package, run `pnpm release` in the root directory and follow the prompts to select your package and version bump.
+To bump the version of a package, run `pnpm changeset` in the root directory and follow the prompts to select your package and version bump.
 A file containg your release notes will be created in the `.changeset` directory.

 After your change is merged to the `main` branch, the change will automatically be added to a release PR.